CPU multiplier: Variants

 Some CPUs, such as Athlon 64 and Opteron, handle main memory using a separate and dedicated low-level memory bus.
 These processors communicate with other devices in the system (including other CPUs) using one or more slightly higher-level HyperTransport links; like the data and address buses in other designs, these links employ the external clock for data transfer timing (typically 800 MHz or 1 GHz, as of 2007).

 BIOS settings

 Some systems allow owners to change the clock multiplier in the BIOS menu.
 Increasing the clock multiplier will increase the CPU clock speed without affecting the clock speed of other components.
 Increasing the external clock (and bus speed) will affect the CPU as well as RAM and other components.

 These adjustments provide the two common methods of overclocking and underclocking a computer, perhaps combined with some adjustment of CPU or memory voltages (changing oscillator crystals occurs only rarely); note that careless overclocking can cause damage to a CPU or other component due to overheating or even voltage breakdown.
 Newer CPUs often have a locked clock multiplier, meaning that the bus speed or the clock multiplier cannot be changed in the BIOS unless the user hacks the CPU to unlock the multiplier.
 High end CPUs, however, normally have an unlocked clock multiplier.

+The earlier motherboards may need to set CPU external frequency and CPU multiplier manually via onboard jumper.
+Later, in Pentium III and Pentium 4 era, many motherboards can determine CPU frequency automatically via CPUID.